This homemade vanilla extract recipe is really simple to make and a great alternative to pricey store-bought vanilla or imitation vanilla.

 Which type of Vanilla Beans Should I Buy?

 There are a number of different kinds of vanilla beans from different parts of the world.
 You may notice that the vanilla from each of these tastes slightly different.
-I have always used Madagascar vanilla beans and have been very happy with them.
-If you’re unsure of which ones to sue, choose Madagascar.
+I have always used Madagascar bourbon vanilla beans and have been very happy with them.
+If you’re unsure of which ones to use, choose Madagascar.
 Some other vanilla bean options include:

 - Mexican vanilla beans – some say these have a smoky or woody flavor